ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 ## Analysis

-Now that we have the `census_blocks` and `ca_districts` views ready, we can move on to the analysis.
-The plan has three steps:
+With `census_blocks` and `ca_districts` ready, the analysis breaks into three steps:

-- Identify which blocks belong within the attendance boundary of a particular school district.
+- Identify which census blocks fall within each school district's attendance boundary.
-- Aggregate the total 2020 Census population for each school district attendance boundary.
+- Aggregate the 2020 Census population for each district boundary.
-- Regress the population on the district enrollment to identify potential over- and under-enrolled school districts based on population.
+- Regress population on district enrollment to flag potential over- and under-enrollment.

 ### Working with Geospatial Geometries

-The first step in the analysis plan requires us to identify which census blocks are part of individual districts' attendance boundaries.
+The first step requires matching census blocks to individual districts' attendance boundaries.

-We are going to leverage two functions in `spatial`: `st_Contains` and `st_Point`.
-The first function checks if a geometry contains a point or another geometry.
-In our case, we will use it to check if a district boundary contains a census block's centroid.
-The second function builds a spatial point using the centroid coordinates that the Census Bureau provides for each block.
+We'll use two functions from `spatial`: `st_Contains` and `st_Point`. `st_Contains` checks whether a geometry contains a point or another geometry.
+In this example, we'll check whether a district boundary contains a census block's centroid. `st_Point` builds a spatial point from the centroid coordinates the Census Bureau provides for each block.

-We can use these functions as part of a `join` statement to identify which blocks are part of a California district:
+These functions go into a `join` to identify which blocks belong to which California district:

 ```sql {title="Combine US Blocks and CA District map"}
 create view districts_blocks as